kristigordon/PM_Product_Questions/README.md

 # STEP 3: Identify the Users and Customers

+This is one of the best areas to take a second and drill down into since it will drive the remainder of your steps/design.

+Diego, a PM at Microsoft, does a great video on getting a proper framework for this.
+Starting with certain age groups, occupations, and drivrrs, really helps you reate a unique problem set that will allow for narrowed distinctions instead of broad and wandering solutions.

 # STEP 4: Use Cases

 # STEP 5: How well is this product currently doing for our use cases?